Raphire/Win11Debloat/README.md

     - Remove the default selection of bloatware apps.
 (See below for full list)
     - Disable telemetry, diagnostic data, activity history, app-launch tracking & targeted ads.
     - Disable tips, tricks, suggestions and ads in start, settings, notifications, File Explorer, and on the lockscreen.
-    - Disable & remove bing web search & cortana from Windows search.
+    - Disable & remove Bing web search & Cortana from Windows search.
     - Disable Windows Copilot.
 (Windows 11 only)
     - Show file extensions for known file types.
     - Hide the 3D objects folder under 'This pc' from File Explorer.
 (Windows 10 only)